the long and the shortcodes of it

 include in a Markdown content file, using something like Jinja's

 template syntax, which do programmy things.
-One is raw
+One is raw, which

 doesn't seem to be able to display itself because of some recursion